ksinha49/ai-workloads/docs/router_configuration.md

-# LLM Router Configuration
+# LLM Gateway Router Configuration

-This document details the environment variables used by the router Lambda and how they are typically provided.
+This document details the environment variables used by the router Lambda that forms part of the **llm-gateway** service and how they are typically provided.

 ## Environment Variables